Bali Guide: Where to Stay and What to Do?

 Yoga at Power of Now Oasis

 Nusa Dua is Bali’s ultimate 5-star resort destination.
-This is the ideal place for families looking for an all-inclusive holiday or for honeymooners to get pampered in a chic villa.
+This is the ideal place for families looking for an all-inclusive holiday or for honeymooners who want an exclusive stay in a villa with private pool.

 Uluwatu is home to an incredible coastline featuring many world-class surf breaks that attract surfers from all over the world.
 Even if you’re not a surfer, you should go to the south-western tip of Bali to visit the Uluwatu temple, overlooking the ocean from a cliff.